osuosl/timesync/source/api.rst

 ?include_revisions=:bool
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Adds the 'parents' field to the specified object.
+The 'parents' field is added to the specified object when this parameter is
+included and not set to ``false``.

-  * This field is a list of all previous revisions of the object in
+This field is a list of all previous revisions of the object in descending
-    descending order by revision number (i.e. ``time.parents[0]`` will be the
+order by revision number (i.e. ``time.parents[0]`` will be the previous
-    previous revision, and ``time.parents[n-1]`` will be the first revision).
+revision, and ``time.parents[n-1]`` will be the first revision).
-  * Without this field the object(s) do not include a 'parents' field and so
-    only the most recent revision of the object will be seen.

 ?include_deleted=:bool
 ~~~~~~~~~~~~~~~~~~~~~~

-Includes deleted entries in the returned results.
+Deleted entries are included in the returned results when this parameter is included and not set to ``false``.

 These are objects which have the 'deleted_at' parameter set to an ISO date (i.e., a non-null value).

 Multiple Parameters Per Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~